Maximal $3$-wise intersecting families: Introduction

-In this paper we study a natural saturation problem concerning an intersection property.
-We say that a family of subsets of $[n]\coloneq\{1,2,\ldots,n\}$ is $k$-wise intersecting if every set of at most $k$ members of the family share a common element.
-In the case $k=2$, it is well-known that every maximal intersecting family has the same size, namely $2^{n-1}$.
-For $k\ge 3$, an old question of Erd\H{o}s and Kleitman~\cite{EK74} from 1974 asks for the size of the smallest maximal $k$-wise intersecting family.
-We completely resolve this problem in the case where $k=3$ and $n$ is even and sufficiently large.
+We say that a family $\mF \subseteq 2^{[n]}$ is \emph{maximal $k$-wise intersecting} if the intersection of every collection of at most $k$ sets in $\mF$ is non-empty, and no set from $2^{[n]} \sm \mF$ can be added to $\mF$ while preserving this property.
+In the case $k=2$, it is well-known that every maximal $2$-wise intersecting family has the same size, namely $2^{n-1}$.
+For $k \ge 3$, an old question of Erd\H{o}s and Kleitman~\cite{EK74} from 1974 asks for the size of the smallest maximal $k$-wise intersecting family.
+We answer this question for the case $k=3$ and $n$ sufficiently large.